Don’t Bury the Lead—or the Lede

 4. Build a Rapport, Nurture Leads

 While CRM systems can be useful tools, they’re just that—tools.
 As a hammer alone doesn’t build a house, action is required to develop a relationship with a potential customer.
 While there’s some level of automation that can be incorporated to keep leads in the warming drawer, personal ownership and involvement requires, well, a person.
-And once that personal connection is made, having pitch materials personalized to your contact’s needs and opportunities will come into play (something we’ll cover in an upcoming post).
+Once that personal connection is made, having pitch materials personalized to your contact’s needs and opportunities will come into play.

-Finding the time and developing the tools to start a meaningful dialogue requires an upfront investment, and the return can be well worth it.
+Finding the time and tools to start a meaningful dialogue requires an upfront investment, but the return is worth it.
 Through strategic content marketing tactics and placements, we’ve garnered thousands of high-quality leads for our B2B food ingredient customers.
 With custom content and a tailored strategy, we’ve connected B2B ingredient companies with global CPG brands, regional and national foodservice chains, small- and mid-sized brands, and rising innovators.